8K TV is here. Is it for you?

 How much will an 8K TV cost?
 And is it worth it?

-As of this writing (1/25/19), Samsung is the only TV maker to announce pricing on 8K models.
-Those prices range from $5,000 for their 65" model, to $10,000 for the 82" set.
-We expect most of the interest in these first 8K models to come from well-heeled early adopters who take pride in owning the latest and greatest technology.
+As of this writing (3/7/19), we have three Samsung models, with prices that range from $5,000 for their 65" model, to $10,000 for the 82" set.
+We expect most of the interest in these first 8K models to come from early adopters who take pride in owning the latest and greatest technology.

 For those looking for a great TV for the living room, many of the best of last year's 65" 4K models are available for under $2,500.